JosMal96/final_proyect/README.md

 ### Overview

 This repository contains datasets of laptops with various features.
 The data is divided into two files: a training dataset (`laptops_train.csv`) and a testing dataset (`laptops_test.csv`).
 These datasets can be used for tasks such as price prediction, classification, and other machine learning projects.
+I've used to prediction on the price.

 ### Datasets